kannanParamasivam/Redis-Documentation/Redis.md

 [scan]: ./images/scan.JPG "scan for keys"
 [scan_w_patternmatch]: ./images/scan_w_patternmatch.JPG "Scan with pattern match"
 [sscan]: ./images/sscan.JPG "Scan within a set with and without pattern"
+[sunion]: ./images/sunion.JPG "Union between two sets and / or store them into new set"
+[lrange]: ./images/lrange.JPG "Show part of the list"
+[lindex]: ./images/lindex.JPG "Get element by index"
+[rpush]: ./images/rpush.JPG "Push item to the tail of the list"
+[lpop]: ./images/lpop.JPG "Removes and returns first element of the list"